Tijuana running out of water, turns to California for help - NewsBreak

 Agreements in place between Mexico and the United States allow for water deliveries in times of emergency or severe drought.

-So last week, the San Diego-based agency began sending water to Tijuana.Lack of water hurting maquiladora expansion in Baja California
+So last week, the San Diego-based agency began sending water to Tijuana.Woman killed after hit by vehicle on Interstate 85 in Auburn

 Compounding the problem is the deterioration of Tijuana’s main aqueduct that delivers water from the Colorado River, the city’s main source of water.
 So far, repairs are taking longer than expected.